vladdsm/myblog_attempt/_posts/2021-11-06-topics-affiliate.md

 ---
-title: Blueberry broker affiliate program
+title: Blueberry is a recommended broker for Lazytrade students
 excerpt: Trade responsibly
 date: 2021-11-06
 author: vladdsm